-Diarrheal diseases represent one of the five leading causes of death worldwide [1,2].
-Morbidity and mortality can be significant even in resource-rich settings, where diarrhea is more often than not a "nuisance disease" in the normally healthy individual [3,4].
+INTRODUCTION — Diarrheal diseases represent one of the five leading causes of death worldwide and are a particular concern for children younger than five years old in resource-limited settings [1-4].
+Among adults in resource-rich settings, diarrhea is often a "nuisance disease" in the healthy individual [5,6].

-Most cases of acute diarrhea in adults are of infectious etiology.
-One of the dilemmas in assessing patients with acute diarrhea is deciding when to perform stool testing and if and when to initiate therapy.
-The approach to such patients will be reviewed here and generally focuses on distinguishing those infectious etiologies for which treatment is beneficial from other causes (algorithm 1).
+Most cases of acute diarrhea in adults are of infectious etiology, and most cases resolve with symptomatic treatment alone.
+When clinicians care for adults with diarrhea, two important decision points are when to perform stool testing and whether to initiate empiric antimicrobial therapy.
+The approach to adults with acute diarrhea will be reviewed here and generally focuses on distinguishing those infectious etiologies for which treatment is beneficial from other causes (algorithm 1).
 The evaluation of persistent and chronic diarrhea, which is often of a noninfectious etiology, and specific causes of acute diarrhea and chronic diarrhea are discussed separately.
 (See "Epidemiology and causes of acute diarrhea in resource-rich countries" and "Approach to the adult with chronic diarrhea in resource-rich settings".)